Somerset and Dorset Joint Railway: Restoration, renovation and preservation

 Sections of the line are being restored.
 These include:

 Somerset & Dorset Railway Heritage Trust

 The Somerset & Dorset Railway Heritage Trust is based at Midsomer Norton South station.
 It operates a one-mile section of line on the original trackbed heading south from Midsomer Norton towards Chilcompton.
 Public trains ran every two weeks in 2019.

-The North Dorset Railway at Shillingstone
+The North Dorset Railway

 The North Dorset Railway (formerly the Shillingstone Railway Project) is based at Shillingstone railway station.
 This heritage railway attraction intends to run standard gauge trains and aims to restore the line between the sites of Sturminster Newton and Stourpaine and Durweston as well.

 Gartell Light Railway

 There is also a narrow gauge line south of Templecombe – the Gartell Light Railway – which uses a short section of S&D trackbed, with a planned extension northwards to Templecombe.

 Somerset and Dorset Railway Trust

-The Trust was originally set up as the Somerset & Dorset Circle in late 1965 - before the line closed.
-In 1970, the Trust acquired S&D 7F locomotive No. 53808 from Woodham Brothers' Barry Scrapyard.
+The trust was originally set up as the Somerset and Dorset Circle in late 1965 – before the line closed.
+In 1970, the trust acquired S&D 7F locomotive No. 53808 from Woodham Brothers' Barry Scrapyard.
 The locomotive returned to steam in 1987.
-At Washford on the West Somerset Railway the Somerset and Dorset Railway Trust operated a museum of historical items and rolling stock originating from the S&D. As of summer 2021, the stock and artefacts are being relocated owing to the Trust having been served with a Notice to Quit the site in February 2020.
+At Washford on the West Somerset Railway the Somerset and Dorset Railway Trust operated a museum of historical items and rolling stock originating from the S&D. As of summer 2021, the stock and artefacts are being relocated owing to the trust having been served with a notice to quit the site in February 2020.